Rowlkh/Skin-Detection/README.md

 ## Results

 - **Random Forest Classifier**: Shows how well the Random Forest model performed on the test set.
-- **Logistic Regression**: Displays the performance of the Logistic Regression model on the same test set.
+- **Logistic Regression**: Displays the performance of the Logistic Regression model on the same test set..